How Can Family Violence Affect Property Orders

 Can Police Issue Violence Restraining Orders?

 If you are a victim of violence and the police become involved, they can make an immediate Violence Restraining Order (VRO) against the person who hurt you.
-This is called a Police Order and will be in effect for 72 hours, long enough for you to make your own application for a permanent VRO.
+This is called a Police Order and will be in effect for 72 hours, long enough for you to apply for a permanent VRO.
 Competent lawyers can help you to make the application and give you a great deal of legal advice about your rights and the rights of the other person involved.

 The Police Orders will prevent the person from coming near you and the places where you work and live.
-The police will also remove any weapons from the offender and may arrest and charge the offender.
-If the person is released on bail, the bail conditions that are set will also prevent the person from coming near you.
+The police will also remove weapons from the offender and may arrest and charge the offender.
+If the person is released on bail, the set bail conditions will also prevent the person from coming near you.

 The two types of restraining orders are the VRO and a Misconduct Restraining Order (MRO) which is the chosen order when the persons involved are not in a domestic or family relationship – that is, anyone you are not related to by birth, a de facto relationship or marriage.